Phoebe: The Radiant Titaness of Prophecy

 Legacy and Worship

-Though not as widely worshipped as Olympian deities, Phoebe's influence persisted through her descendants.
+Though not as widely worshiped as Olympian deities, Phoebe's influence persisted through her descendants.
 Apollo, inheriting her prophetic domain, became the god of oracles, while Artemis embodied the lunar aspects of her grandmother's power.
 In Roman mythology, Phoebe was sometimes identified with Diana, further cementing her lunar connections.

 Phoebe's name also lives on in astronomy—one of Saturn's moons bears her name, a fitting tribute to this radiant Titaness whose light still shines through myth and history.